 - Councilor, American Ethnological Society

-- Reviews Editor, Focaal: Journal of Global and Historical Anthropology
+- Co-Editor, Focaal: Journal of Global and Historical Anthropology

-Co-Editor, Focaal: Journal of Global and Historical Anthropology
+2019 Guest Editor “The Counter-Politics of Intellectuals: Three Interventions”.
+Focaal: Journal of Global and Historical Anthropology 84 (July).

+2012.
 Guest Editor (with Gavin Smith) of a Special Forum on “Spaces of Exception: The Administration of Populations in the North and the South”.
-In Focaal: Journal of Global and Historical Anthropology 63: 84-128. (with contributions from Andrés Guerrero, Tristan Platt, Mark Thurner, João Biehl and Sebastian Ramirez Hernandez)
+In Focaal: Journal of Global and Historical Anthropology 64: 84-128.

 2013.
 “Neoliberal Reckoning: Ecuador’s Truth Commission and the Mythopoetics of Political Violence.”
 In Neoliberalism, Interrupted: Social Change and Contested Governance in Contemporary Latin America, Mark Goodale and Nancy Grey Postero, eds.
 Stanford, CA: Stanford University Press: 169-194.